The SIGOPS Hall of Fame Award was instituted in 2005 to recognize

 for the SIGOPS Hall of Fame Award.

-SIGOPS members can send in their nominations by e-mail.
-The Hall of
+SIGOPS members can send in their nominations by e-mail

 The award winners will be announced at the SOSP or OSDI conference